Skip to main content

 To re-mount the flash drive, I configured OpenWRT to mount the flash drive when it was plugged in.

-package had been replaced by a new one that drew its functionality from ubox, so you still had to install block-mount
+I installed the package block-mount.
+The OpenWRT Wiki seemed to imply that the block-mount package had been removed in favour of ubox, but what it actually meant was that the original block-mount package had been replaced by a new one that drew its functionality from ubox, so you still had to install block-mount in order to use the functionality.

 opkg install block-mount